 NATIONAL VETERAN BUSINESS DEVELOPMENT COUNCIL (NVBDC) LAUNCHES 50 STATE MANAGER AND ROTC SCHOLARSHIP PROGRAMS

-The introduction of this program is another significant enhancement to NVBDC's dedication to Vets Helping Vets.”DETROIT, MICHIGAN, UNITED STATES, May 20, 2020 /EINPresswire.com/ -- The ROTC Annual Scholarship and 50 State Manager Programs were developed by The National Veteran Business Development Council to invest in our future leaders and show appreciation to those currently enrolled in an ROTC program.
+/EIN News/ -- Detroit, MI, May 19, 2020 (GLOBE NEWSWIRE) -- The ROTC Annual Scholarship and 50 State Manager Programs were developed by The National Veteran Business Development Council to invest in our future leaders and show appreciation to those currently enrolled in an ROTC program.
 NVBDC Board Member Mr. Sid Taylor is the Program Manager of the 50 State and ROTC Scholarship Programs.

 WEST VIRGINIA SCHOLARSHIP AWARDEE